terra-render/Terra/README.md

 Unidirectional Monte Carlo Path Tracer
 co-authored w/ https://github.com/sparkon

-Also contains Satellite, a nice Windows front-end client to run the path thracer on whatever obj file.
+Also contains Satellite, a nice Windows front-end client to run the path tracer on whatever obj file.

 Disclaimer: The following is a bit outdated, will be updated ASAP.
 Thank you for your collaboration.